shrapnelnet/blog.shr4pnel.com-react/public/posts/switzerland.md

 ![a tree stump covered in vines and mushrooms](/article/switzerland/mushroom_trunk.jpg)

-a few little mushrooms on a tree stump. it lived deep in the forest\nas always, don't hesitate to email. <3
+a few little mushrooms on a tree stump. it lived deep in the forest

+as always, don't hesitate to email. <3